GaetanLepage/phd-manuscript/sections/2_simulator/2_background/3_software_libraries/0_index.typ

 In addition to its primary #acr("RIR") computation capability, this project ships various additional features such as beamforming algorithms, direction finding, and adaptive filtering.
 Rathnayake et al. @rathnayake_image_2019 proposed a 3D room simulation library with an additional _OpenGL_ visualization feature.
 It allows observing all the reflection paths from the source to the receiver.
-Also, the library permits to plot the #acr("RIR") graph, similar to @fig:simulator:background:rir_schema and @fig:simulator:background:rir_plot.
+Also, the library permits plotting the #acr("RIR") graph, similar to @fig:simulator:background:rir_schema and @fig:simulator:background:rir_plot.

 The community has also explored using #acrpl("GPU") to speed up the computation of the #acr("RIR")s.
 In their 2011 paper, Savioja et al. @savioja_audio_2011 explored the potential of #acrpl("GPU")s for performing several audio signal processing tasks.